ClarkQTIM/ClarkQTIM/README.md

 - 👋 Hi, I’m @ClarkQTIM, a M.S.
-Statistics graduate from the University of Colorado Denver and now Data Scientist at QTIM.
+Statistics graduate from the University of Colorado Denver and now Senior Data Scientist at the University of Colorado Anschutz Medical Campus Department of Ophthalmology.
-- 👀 I’m interested in applying statistics and machine learning/AI to financial problems, public health discovery and policy, and other medical applications.
+- 👀 I’m interested in applying statistics and machine learning/AI to medicine.
 - 🌱 I’m currently applying AI to ophthalmology, focusing on segmentation and classification for glaucoma, and obstetrics and gynecology, focusing on cervical cancer.
 - 📫 How to reach me: christopher.w.clark@cuanschutz.edu